 No trip to Ireland is complete without a visit to this awesome, 6th century, monastic site.
 Hardy monks lived in beehive huts on this island.
 Today it’s inhabited by Puffins and Gannets.
 Charter boats take you on the 8 mile trip to this UNESCO World Heritage Site.

 FUN FACT: In mid to late 2015 the islands were used as one of the locations for filming of the Star Wars Franchise – The Last Jedi.

 The World famous Ring of Kerry is part of the mystical & unspoilt Ireland that has attracted visitors for hundreds of years.
 It’s spectacular beauty is beyond question and it is a natural centre for outdoor pursuits such as – golf, water-sports , cycling, walking, horse riding and the very best fishing for salmon & trout.
 The Ring of Kerry has some of the finest beaches in Europe that provide all the facilities for a traditional seaside holiday.

 Tour Website: http://gapofdunloetours.com/

-County Kerry is a beautiful place to visit and it has the honour of having not one, but two of the countries highest peaks the tallest of these is Carrantuohill (1004 m), guarded by steep and treacherous crags, its a challenge for those who love the outdoors and a great day out for all.
+County Kerry is a beautiful place to visit and it has the honour of having not one, but two of the countries highest peaks the tallest of these being, Carrantuohill (1004 m).
+Guarded by steep and treacherous crags, it is a challenge for those who love the outdoors and a great day out for all.

 Ross Castle (Irish: Caisleán an Rois)

-Ross Castle is the ancestral home of the O’Donoghue clan though it is better known for its association with the Brownes of Killarney who owned it until recently.
+Ross Castle is the ancestral home of the O’Donoghue clan though it is better known for its association with the Brownes of Killarney who owned the property until recently.
 It is located on the edge of Lough Leane, in Killarney National Park, County Kerry, Ireland.